Lynching of Mack Charles Parker: Reactions

-A May 11 article in the Chicago Defender, a popular black newspaper circulated throughout the South, recounted an interview with an anonymous white male from Poplarville, claiming to have personal knowledge that the charges against Parker were fabricated.
+A May 11 article in the Chicago Defender, a popular Black newspaper circulated throughout the South, recounted an interview with an anonymous white male from Poplarville, claiming to have personal knowledge that the charges against Parker were fabricated.
 The alleged witness claimed that the alleged victim, June Walters, was in fact having an affair with a local white man, and she went with him while her husband, Jimmy, was gone to get help to fix the car.
 When her absence was discovered before she returned, she concocted a rape and kidnapping story to shield her infidelity.
 The witness also indicated that the alleged victim fainted upon learning of Parker's kidnapping from the jail, and stated that he deserved a trial.

 In June 1959, attempts were made to enact an anti-lynching bill, which was stalled, as many others, by the Southern Democratic bloc.

-Unlike the article in the Chicago Defender, biographer Howard Smead, who wrote the book Blood Justice: The Lynching of Mack Charles Parker, believes that Parker was most likely not innocent, but said he was "not 100 percent sure."
+Unlike the article in the Chicago Defender, biographer Howard Smead, who wrote the book Blood Justice: The Lynching of Mack Charles Parker, believes that Parker was most likely guilty, but said he was "not 100 percent sure."
 Smead believes that Parker should have been given a fair trial and states that he never had a chance to prove his innocence.
-Smead writes that the local black community, many of whom knew Parker, were divided in opinion of his guilt.
+Smead writes that the local Black community, many of whom knew Parker, were divided in opinion of his guilt.
 Many who held him, at the time of the crime, to be guilty, never wavered in their view thereafter.

 Some locals complained about supposed FBI encroachment and other aired typically racist statements, such as one resident stating to reporters that "Parker's a good nigger now.
 The only good nigger is a dead nigger."
 Other residents complained about "reckless conduct" from FBI agents, and an unnamed town leader said about the town that "We all are shook up over the lynching, but many suffer from a case of a bad conscience."